ACDF and Cervical Disk Replacement Surgery Packet

 - Persistent, severe or uncontrollable pain

-- Worsening weakness or numbness in your arms
+- Worsening weakness or numbness in your extremities

 - Incisional redness, drainage, or increased swelling